 Ask These 8 Questions Before Obtaining an SBA Loan

 My wife and I will meal plan for the week based on the sales occurring at each of the three grocery stores we shop at.
 Yes, I said three grocery stores.
-Hard to imagine, but produce and meat are not of equal quality at each grocery store.
-SBA loan lenders can be viewed in the same manner.
-Like grocery stores, there are numerous financial institutions in any given location, not to mention with the introduction of the Internet, one has countless options for obtaining SBA loans.
+While this is hard to imagine, produce and meat are not of equal quality at each grocery store.
+You can view SBA loan lenders in the same manner.
+Like grocery stores, there are numerous financial institutions in any given location.
+Not to mention with the introduction of the Internet, one has countless options for obtaining SBA loans.

-Shopping around for an SBA loan is not as exciting as grocery shopping, but it is an area that should be examined before obtaining an SBA loan.
-My wife and I experienced trial and error before realizing what we enjoyed most at each grocery store, the same goes with obtaining an SBA loan.
-I would argue that most individual’s tenure with banks date back to high school or college.
-While you may be settled and comfortable with your current bank, there may be better options out there, especially around the topic of SBA loans.
+Shopping around for an SBA loan is not as exciting as grocery shopping.
+However, it is an area that should be examined before obtaining an SBA loan.
+My wife and I experienced trial and error before realizing what we enjoyed most at each grocery store.
+The same things goes for obtaining an SBA loan.
+For instance, I would argue that most individual’s tenure with banks date back to high school or college.
+While you may be comfortable with your current bank, there may be better options out there.
+This can be especially true around the topic of SBA loans.

 There are hundreds of banks and several non-bank lenders promoting SBA loans.
-Not every lender or bank is the same.
+Remember, not every lender or bank is the same.
 As such, navigating lenders can be challenging.
-A lender should be admired and viewed as an advisor to the business.
+A lender should be viewed as an advisor to the business.
 In order to identify the right lender, there are 8 questions one should ask, three of which you should ask personally and the other five to the potential lender of the SBA loan.

 Questions to Ask Personally: